19 results found with an empty search

 - Special Education | meca-nyc.org

-Where Every Door Leads to Success Home About Our Program Administration English Language Arts Guidance & College Mathematics Science Social Studies Modern Language Special Education CTE Work Based Learning Early College Our Community Parent Teacher Association Merch Store PSAL Athletics Student Resources Contact Special Education Department In compliance with NYS requirements, MECA's special education teachers will support students with IEP and 504 plans.
+Where Every Door Leads to Success Home About Our Program Administration English Language Arts Guidance & College Mathematics Science Social Studies Modern Language Special Education CTE Work Based Learning Early College Our Community Parent Teacher Association Merch Store PSAL Athletics Student Resources Contact Us Special Education Department In compliance with NYS requirements, MECA's special education teachers will support students with IEP and 504 plans.
 Our school is proud to have the best Guidance Counselors team dedicated to providing academic and emotional support to students in need.
 Our team works closely with students to identify and address any barriers that may be interfering with their learning.
 We believe that by providing students with a strong support system, we can enable them to become successful, resilient individuals who are better prepared to take on any challenge that comes their way.
 Learn More BMCC Office of Accessibility As MECA students with disabilities move from the high school campus to the college campus at BMCC they will also continue to receive support through the Office of Accessibility .
 In order to create an inclusive environment for students with disabilities, the Office of Accessibility will determine the student's eligibility for academic accommodations and advise the BMCC community and determine the best ways to assist these students.
 Re-Imaging Special Education for New York City Students What is IEP The Individualized Education program is a plan imposed by the DOE to provide students with Free and Appropriate Education in their Least Restrictive Environment.
 Learn More The Process After parents submit a referral, the DOE will evaluate the child within 60 days and meet with the parents to formulate the best education plan for the child.
 Learn More Specialized Programs There are various perks that come with an IEP which all emphasizes a standard school academic framework with modifications to the instructional environment and curriculum.
 Learn More As We Move Together Towards Full Inclusion and Interdependence Meet The Special Educators' Team Jessica Haas jhaas@meca-nyc.org SpEd Teacher Ramon Matamoros rmatamoros@meca-nyc.org SpEd Teacher Sasha Huff shuff@meca-nyc.org SpEd Teacher James Unger junger@meca-nyc.org SpEd Teacher Pauline Kern pkern@meca-nyc.org SpEd Teacher Duane Edmonds dedmonds@meca-nyc.org SpEd Teacher

 - Modern Language | meca-nyc.org

-Where Every Door Leads to Success Home About Our Program Administration English Language Arts Guidance & College Mathematics Science Social Studies Modern Language Special Education CTE Work Based Learning Early College Our Community Parent Teacher Association Merch Store PSAL Athletics Student Resources Contact Modern Language Department ELL, Spanish, Italian, ASL Here at MECA, we want to cultivate a learning environment that helps students excel so we offer ELL classes to provide students with that extra support 9-12th grade.
+Where Every Door Leads to Success Home About Our Program Administration English Language Arts Guidance & College Mathematics Science Social Studies Modern Language Special Education CTE Work Based Learning Early College Our Community Parent Teacher Association Merch Store PSAL Athletics Student Resources Contact Us Modern Language Department ELL, Spanish, Italian, ASL Here at MECA, we want to cultivate a learning environment that helps students excel so we offer ELL classes to provide students with that extra support 9-12th grade.
 Senior year, students also have the choice of either taking Spanish at MECA or one of the three different languages courses at BMCC; where they can earn both high school and college credits.
 MECA English Language Learner, 9 - 12 No Regents View Syllabus MECA Spanish, 10 - 12 No Regents View Syllabus BMCC Spanish/Italian/American Sign Language, 10 - 12 Semester Final Exam View Syllabus Meet The Language Team Lisa Lyons llyons@meca-nyc.org ELL Teacher Chelsea Burris cburris@meca-nyc.org ELL Teacher Student Work Student Work Student Work Student Work Eng 10 Description of work Spanish Use this space to promote the business, its products or its services.
 Item Title Use this space to promote the business, its products or its services.